sapphiregaze/discord-verification/README.md

 }
 ```

-After the configuration, change into `src` directory
+After the configuration, save the file and change into `src` directory with the below command:

 ```
 cd src/
 ```

-and open `email.js`, change the nodemailer transporter to your desired SMTP server with the correct port.
+and open `email.js`, change the nodemailer transporter to the designated SMTP server with the correct port.
 Then you can save the file, and run the following command to start the bot!

 ```
 node index.js
 ```

-Type "verify" in the channel corresponding to your specified channel id to show the modal!!
+Type "verify" in the channel corresponding to the configured channel id to show the initial modal!!

 ### **Google Cloud Platform**